You know the difference. You have felt both states today.

 Degen state: Your sympathetic nervous system is dominant.
 Fight-or-flight is running.
 Your prefrontal cortex — the part of your brain that plans, creates, and makes complex decisions — goes partially or fully offline.
 You are reactive, short-term, and zero-sum in your thinking.
 Not because you chose it.
 Because your biology is responding to a perceived threat.

-Regen state: Your ventral vagal system is engaged.
+Regen state: Your nervous system has shifted out of threat response into parasympathetic safety.
 You feel safe enough to think clearly.
 Your prefrontal cortex is online and running.
 You can hold complexity, delay gratification, see other people as collaborators rather than competitors.
 You create, connect, and compound.
+This is the state predictive-processing research (Barrett, Theory of Constructed Emotion, 2025) associates with low allostatic load — your brain is no longer predicting threat, so it can predict opportunity.

 You oscillate between these states dozens of times a day.
 The question is not whether you experience both — every builder does.
 The question is which one dominates your working hours.
 And that dominance is the single biggest variable in whether your building compounds or scatters.